develop-me/bootcamp--setup/windows/readme.md

 - Open ConEmu
 - When ConEmu first loads select {Bash::bash} as the startup task

+At this point you may get a message about no installed distributions, [follow the link and choose Ubuntu](https://aka.ms/wslstore).
+Once that is done click on "Launch" and follow the instructions below:

 - When prompted, type `y` to agree to the Ubuntu T&Cs
 - When prompted, type `y` to set the locale
 - When prompted, enter a username: this should be all lowercase with no spaces